CRPA / Anti-jam Antenna Testing

 Overview

-Controlled Reception Pattern Antennas (CRPAs) — also referred to as anti-jam antennas — are a critical frontline technology for keeping positioning systems accurate and reliable in hostile NAVWAR (navigation warfare) environments.
+Controlled reception pattern antennas (CRPAs) — also referred to as anti-jam antennas — are a critical frontline technology for keeping positioning systems accurate and reliable in hostile NAVWAR (navigation warfare) environments.
 Whether you’re defending a vessel, guiding an aircraft, or hardening land navigation systems, CRPAs enable receivers to acquire and track authentic signals while suppressing or rejecting jamming and spoofing signals.

 • Why CRPAs matter